L3viathan/schikanoeschen/english.md

 identical two, stack F, G, and H, in that order.
 If all open cards are exactly the same, start over with shuffling.

-##A Turn/States
-At all times, one player is the active player and the other player is the passive player.
-The only thing the passive player can do is knock ([→Knocking](#knocking)).
+The player that starts the game starts as the active player, the other one as the passive player.
+At all times, one of the players is active, the other one passive.

-The active player can move cards from one of her stacks (main, discard, or side stack) and from the board to the board, to the [→final stacks](#final-stacks), and to main and discard stack of the passive player.

-The active player can never take cards from the private stacks of the passive player.

-If the active player takes a card from the main stack and there's no other place to put it (or if she chooses not to put it somewhere else), the card is put face-up on the discard stack.
-This ends her turn, makes the other player the active player and her the passive one.

-Whenever the player wants to turn around a card from the main stack, but it is empty (but the discard stack is not), she turns around the discard stack, turning it into a new main stack, and leaving the discard stack empty.
-This has to be immediately followed by taking and turning around the top card of the main stack; it is a single action.
-The stack is not shuffled.
+##Actions

-To summarize, a player can perform sequences of the following actions:
+When active, a player can perform sequences of the following actions:

-- Moving a card from the side stack, discard stack or a stack of the board to a stack of the board, a final stack, or the side stack or discard stack of the other player.
+- Moving a card from the side stack, discard stack or a stack of the board to a stack of the board, a [→final stack](#final-stacks), or the side stack or discard stack of the other player.
-- Turning over a card from the main stack (if necessary, by turning around the discard stack first) and putting it on a stack of the board, a final stack, or the discard or side stack of the other player.
+- Turning over a card from the main stack (if necessary, by turning around the discard stack first, without shuffling) and putting it on a stack of the board, a final stack, or the discard or side stack of the other player.
 - Taking a joker out of the game from a board stack, or their own main, side or discard stacks.
-- Turning over a face-down card on the (relative) right side of the board.
+- Turning over a face-down card on the (relative) right side of the board, if it's the top card.
 - Turning over a card from the main stack (if necessary, by turning around the discard stack first) and putting it on the discard stack.
+This makes the active player the passive one and the previously passive one the active one.

 No other things are actions, only (attempted) actions are knockable.

+The active player can never take cards from the private stacks of the passive player.

 ##Moving cards
 On the board, cards can be put on empty slots, or on a face-down card.
 A card